 We are part of the Attachment, Trauma and Mental Health project which is being led by the Virtual School Liverpool and the Attachment Research Community.
 We were very lucky to be accepted to participate in this project as we are one of only ten schools that were selected across the city.
-As part of the project two members of staff (Ms Booth and Mrs Baker O’Neill) are studying a Master’s Degree in Attachment, Trauma and Mental Health and Wellbeing for children, young people and adults.
+As part of the project two members of staff (Ms Booth and Mrs Baker O’Neill) completed a Master’s Degree in Attachment, Trauma and Mental Health and Wellbeing for children, young people and adults.
 The aim of the project is to equip school with the necessary skills to enhance the support that we offer to our children and families.
 Further information will follow as our journey progresses.
 Below is some information on Attachment and Trauma that you may find useful.

 Attachment